 4. Cover the jar with lid.

-5. Place your ferment in a warm spot for 2 - 3 days.
-(Unlike vegetables/fruits, lacto-fermented beverages can be placed in warm spots and they'll be okay if exposed to sunlight.)
+5. Place your ferment in a warm spot for 2–3 days.
+(Unlike vegetables and fruits, lacto-fermented beverages can be placed in warm spots and they'll be okay if exposed to sunlight.)

 6. After the initial fermentation days, filter the liquid into the swing-top glass bottle (see image above) or plastic soda bottle.